tim-gromeyer/MarkdownEdit/README.md

 # To do:

-- Open HTML files and convert them to Markdown(it works, but it's a bit buggy, that's why it's not available, to enable it anyways, define _QT_DEBUG_ when compiling [mainwindow.cpp](mainwindow.cpp))
+- Open HTML files and convert them to Markdown(it works, but it's a bit buggy, that's why it's not available, to enable it anyways, define _QT_DEBUG_ when compiling [mainwindow.cpp](mainwindow.cpp) and [parser.cpp](parser.cpp))
-- Synchronize scrolling
+- Synchronize scrolling(would be hard)
-- Auto save
-- **FIX CHECK FOR CHANGED STATUS**

 -------